awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-endpoints.md

  In the RDS Proxy logs, each entry is prefixed with the name of the associated proxy endpoint\.
 This name can be the name you specified for a user\-defined endpoint, or the special name `default` for read/write requests using the default endpoint of a proxy\.

  Each proxy endpoint has its own set of CloudWatch metrics\.
 You can monitor the metrics for all endpoints of a proxy\.
 You can also monitor metrics for a specific endpoint, or for all the read/write or read\-only endpoints of a proxy\.
-For more information, see [Monitoring RDS Proxy using Amazon CloudWatchMonitoring RDS Proxy](rds-proxy.monitoring.md)\.
+For more information, see [Monitoring RDS Proxy metrics with Amazon CloudWatchMonitoring RDS Proxy with CloudWatch](rds-proxy.monitoring.md)\.

  A proxy endpoint uses the same authentication mechanism as its associated proxy\.
 RDS Proxy automatically sets up permissions and authorizations for the user\-defined endpoint, consistent with the properties of the associated proxy\.